-CORPORATE DISCLOSURE STATEMENTSvi INTERESTS OF AMICI CURIAE ARGUMENT1 I. PLCAA Does Not Preempt All Civil Claims Against Gun Industry Members A. The New Jersey Statute Authorizes Certain Claims That Are Entirely Outside PLCAA's Scope B. PLCAA's Predicate Exception Expressly Permits Claims Based Upon Violations of State Statutes Like The New Jersey Statute 1.
-Statutes, Like Section 58-35, That Impose Flexible Standards of Conduct Can Be PLCAA Predicate Statutes PLCAA Permits Application of Reasonableness and Other Flexible Liability Standards, Such as Section 58- 35's, to Gun Industry Members II.
-Courts Consider Claims Against Both In-State and Out-of-State Gun Industry Defendants, and Are Well-Equipped to Protect the Latter14 III.NSSF's Hyperbolic Assertions Regarding the Financial Impact of Section 58-35 Are Vastly Overstated and Contradicted by Publicly Available Information CONCLUSION
+CORPORATE DISCLOSURE STATEMENTS vi INTERESTS OF AMICI CURIAE ARGUMENT1 I. PLCAA Does Not Preempt All Civil Claims Against Gun Industry Members 3 A. The Delaware Statute at Issue Authorizes Certain Claims that Are Entirely Outside PLCAA's Scope B. PLCAA's Predicate Exception Expressly Permits Claims Based upon Violations of State Statutes Like the Delaware Statute 1.
+Statutes, Like Section 3930, that Impose Flexible Standards of Conduct Can Be PLCAA Predicate Statutes 2.
+PLCAA Permits Application of Reasonableness Standards, Such As Section 3930's, to Gun Industry Members II.
+Courts Consider Claims Against Both In-State and Out-of-State Gun Industry Defendants, and Are Well-Equipped to Protect the Latter III.
+NSSF's Hyperbolic Assertions Regarding the Financial Impact of Section 3930 Are Vastly Overstated and Contradicted by Publicly Available Information CONCLUSION